kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 **Pod name:** `kubeshark-worker-daemon-set-<id>`

-### Distributed Protocol Dissectors

-The dissection of application layer protocols are distributed throughout the cluster by the nature of DaemonSet configuration.

 ### Distributed PCAP-based Storage

-Kubeshark uses a distributed PCAP-based storage where each of the workers store the captured TCP streams in the root file system of the node.
+Kubeshark uses a distributed PCAP-based storage where each of the Workers store the captured L4 streams in the root file system of the node.

-Kubeshark's configuration includes a storage limit that is set to 200MB by default.
-That limit can be changed through CLI options.

-> **NOTE:** See [Worker Storage Limit](/en/config#worker-storage-limit) section for more info.

 ### Low Network Overhead